lamberta/devkit-doc/api/ui/imageview.md

 	* `autoSize {boolean} = false` ---Stretch the image to the View dimensions if `false`.
 Use the image dimensions if `true`.
 	* `scaleMethod {string} = false`

-Set the image for the ImageView.
+Sets the image for the ImageView.

 ### imageview.setImage (url [, opts])
 1. `url {string}`